ECE4500-SU23-ProjectGroup05/Software-Management-System/README.md

   <img src="PIC/image-20230727175547998.png" alt="image-20230727175547998" style="zoom:50%;" />

+  > To apply changes to the whitelist, make sure to select the modifications you want to update and click the `Go` button.

 - Search for Unauthorized Apps:

   > The Admin UI allows you to search for unauthorized applications quickly.